top of page

 “He could just stand in front of the class, not say a word and we all felt it.
 That he KNEW the things that he was teaching through Eliade and Hiltebeitel, while we were chasing quick glimpses with LSD and…”

-“I still don’t get why you did so many psychedelics at CAL…”
+“I still don’t get why you had to do so many psychedelics at CAL…”

 “K”